-Muñiz, Olaya, Meléndez, Castro, Ono & Herrera Abogados > Lima, Peru

 Muñiz, Olaya, Meléndez, Castro, Ono & Herrera Abogados > Firm Profile

-We have more than 35 practice areas, offering a high standard of quality service, with specialized professionals for each area, competitive price and a timely service.
-Thanks to the combination of these three factors, our clients are really satisfied with the service we provide, which in turn allows us to build a long-lasting relationship.
+We have more than 35 practice areas, offering a high standard of quality services, with specialized professionals for each area, competitive pricing and a timely service.
+Thanks to the combination of these three factors, our clients are really satisfied with the service we provide, which in turn allows us to build long-lasting relationships.

 We designate one account lawyer for each client.
 This lawyer, whom we call “Attache”, is in charge of looking after the client-firm relationship and proposing the most efficient and cost-effective strategy for each case, transaction or task entrusted to us.
 If more than one practice group needs to become involved in a case, then the Attache will be in charge of setting up the most appropriate team of lawyers to deal with the case.

-Our firm was the first, and probably still the only one, with a quality control a customer service department.
-This area is in charge of staying in contact with the clients to know how satisfied they are with the service.
-Team members permanently work on ways to improve the relationship with customers.
+Our firm was the first, and probably still the only one, with a quality control customer service department.
+This department is in charge of staying in contact with clients to know how satisfied they are with the service.
+Team members permanently work on ways to improve relationships with clients.

 The firm has deeply diversified its offer.
-There is Muniz Transfer Pricing, a sister entity devoted to transfer pricing and Semigra, a company that provides migration consultancy.
-Recently the firm has set up an alliance with Intedya, a well known Spanish company with presence in 16 countries and focused on implementing compliance programs to several companies, and with Contalex, a provider of accounting services.
+There is Muniz Transfer Pricing, a sister entity devoted to transfer pricing and Semigra, a company that provides a migration consultancy.
+Recently the firm has set up an alliance with Intedya, a well known Spanish company with a presence in 16 countries and which is focused on implementing compliance programs to several companies, and with Contalex, a provider of accounting services.